Aliqoli Mirza Qajar: Dispute with Amir Kabir

 Aliqoli Mirza entered the politics of Qajar Iran in the early 1840s when his nephew, Mohammad Shah, appointed him regent and later minister to Malek Jahan Khanom.
-He administered her affairs, including the governorate of Khalkhal in Azerbaijan, whose income was set aside for the expenses of her household.
-When Mohammad Shah died and the council of the notables – presided by Malek Jahan Khanom – was formed in 1848, Aliqoli Mirza was an adviser and also a candidate for premier, along with Mirza Nazar Ali Khan.
-However, when the new Shah, Naser al-Din, arrived with Mirza Taqi Khan Amir Kabir as the prime minister, the council was abolished.
-Mirza Nazar Ali was sent into exile and Malek Jahan's official role was severely reduced, but Aliqoli Mirza retained his position as regent.
-However, his presence on the council made Amir Kabir mistrust him, which persisted until the prime minister's death.
+He administered her affairs, including the governorate of Khalkhal in Azerbaijan, whose income was delivered to Malek Jahan and was used in her household.
+In 1848, Mohammad Shah died, and a council of statemen, called the People's Council – presided by Malek Jahan Khanom – was formed.
+Aliqoli Mirza was a member and also a candidate for premiership, along with Mirza Nazar Ali Khan.
+However, when the new Shah, Naser al-Din, arrived at Tehran with Mirza Taqi Khan Amir Kabir as his chosen prime minister, the council was abolished.
+Mirza Nazar Ali was sent into exile and Malek Jahan's official role was severely reduced, but Aliqoli Mirza retained his position as her minister.
+However, his initial presence on the council made Amir Kabir mistrust him, which persisted until the prime minister's death.

-In February 1850, Amir Kabir's agents exposed an alleged Bábi plot to assassinate both the prime minister and the Imam of Friday of Tehran; Aliqoli Mirza was under strong suspicion when the royal guards found Abdol-Rahim Heravi in hiding in his house.
+In February 1850, Amir Kabir's agents exposed an alleged Bábi plot to assassinate both the prime minister and the Imam of Friday of Tehran; Aliqoli Mirza was under strong suspicion when the royal guards found Abdol-Rahim Heravi hiding in his house.
 To discharge himself, he was pressured not only to surrender Abdol-Rahim, but to organise a raid by his servants on a Bábi meeting place in Tehran.
 However, Aliqoli Mirza mediated for Abdol-Rahim to only be imprisoned; he later took refuge in Ottoman Iraq.
 Later, to defend himself against the accusations, Aliqoli Mirza wrote Fitna of Báb.
 Although Aliqoli Mirza may have collaborated with Amir Kabir's opponents, there is no evidence to support the idea that he was among those who plotted Amir Kabir's dismissal and execution.
 He even stated that with Amir Kabir's death, "Persia, too, died."